jsenv/core/docs/dev_server/readme.md

 # startDevServer

 `startDevServer` is an async function starting a development server.

-This server can be used to execute one or more html file.
+It is meant to execute html file(s) during development.

 ```js
 import { startDevServer } from "@jsenv/core"